asmeurer/blog/posts/what-happens-when-you-mess-with-hashing-in-python.md

 that is used to compute the hash.
 As a result, the object is no longer found in a dictionary, which uses the hash to find the object.

-The object is still there, I just can't access it any more.
+The object is still there, we just can't access it any more.

 ```py
 >>> d
 {<__main__.Bad object at 0x1047e7438>: 42}
 ```

 Note that Python doesn't prevent me from doing this.
-I could make it if I want, by making `__setattr__` raise `AttributeError`, but even then I could forcibly change it by modifying the object's `__dict__`.
-I could try some more fancy things using descriptors, metaclasses, and/or `__getattribute__`, but even then, if I knew what was happening, I could probably find a way to change it.
-This is what is meant when we say that Python is a "consenting adults" language.
+We could make it if we want (e.g., by making `__setattr__` raise `AttributeError`), but even then we could forcibly change it by modifying the object's `__dict__`.
+We could try some more fancy things using descriptors, metaclasses, and/or `__getattribute__`, but even then, if we knew what was happening, we could probably find a way to change it.

+This is what is meant when people say that Python is a "consenting adults" language.
+You are expected to not try to break things, but generally aren't prevented from doing so if you try.

 ## Example 2: More mutation